kubernauts/kubernauts-training-plan/README.md

 Our mission is to create and drive adoption of both Kubernetes and Cloud Native Thinking / Strategy.
 Thus, helping DevOps teams to be more productive and successful.
 We believe that through training and [community](docs/community.md) based activities we can help to foster Kubernetes and Cloud Native adoption.

-Our training provides a clear, structured path that if followed will help the learner to understand the fundmantals of Kubernetes and Cloud Native technologies.
+Our training provides a clear, structured path that if followed will help the learner to understand the fundamentals of Kubernetes and Cloud Native technologies.
 Continuing on until they are at the  level of a professional consultant.

 > We blow the wind beneath your Kubernetes wings!